mihaichris/mihaichris/README.md

 My name is Mihai Fagadau (he/his) and I am a PHP engineer 🐘 / contractor / freelancer with 5+ years of experience, passionate about Linux, Semantic Web and Search engines.
 I'm also trying to contribute more to open source, and I started working on my own libraries.
 My work of interests are finance and ecommerce applications.

-I currently work as a Senior PHP Developer at [eMAG](https://www.emag.ro/).
  I thoroughly enjoy working on experimental applications, and I started working on small side projects.
 If coders had a style, I'd say mine is minimalist and/or indie.

 ## 🔧 Main Technologies & Tools